-The story is the same everywhere – witches eat bad behaving children.
+The story is the same everywhere – witches eat bad-behaving children.
 Iceland isn’t an exception.
 In its hills lives monstrous giantess Grýla, which commonly searches for food in nearby valleys.
-In the past she was active for an entire year, paying no attention to weather nor what date it was.
+In the past she was active for an entire year, paying no attention to the weather nor what date it was.
 Now she’s forced to focus only on Christmas.
 She’s working together with thirteen men, for whom she became like a mother.
-(In eighteenth century it was illegal to use Grýla to scare children.)
-Aforementioned men are considered her children, and why not, if her Russian counterpart, Baba Yaga, could have son who was a dragon.
-Grýla, however, had children even before she adopted these thirteen “christmasers”, daughter Sóla for example.
-Many storied assigned her as many as three husbands; it’s said that the last one was named Leppalúði.
+(In the eighteenth century it was illegal to use Grýla to scare children.)
+The aforementioned men are considered her children, and why not, if her Russian counterpart, Baba Yaga, could have a son who was a dragon.
+Grýla, however, had children even before she adopted these thirteen “Christmasers”, daughter Sóla for example.
+Many stories assigned her as many as three husbands; it’s said that the last one was named Leppalúði.

 Christmas men.
 Thirteen figures of Icelandic folklore.
-Their count used to change similarly as their customs.
-Some of them only used to poke fun at people, other ate children.
+Their count used to change similarly to their customs.
+Some of them only used to poke fun at people, and others ate children.
 Stories are different depending on the region.
-Crucial for these men, sons of infamous Grýla, was the beginning of twentieth century.
-Santa Claus invaded the entire world and from the continental Scandinavia came Julenisser, Christmas elves.
+Crucial for these men, sons of the infamous Grýla, was the beginning of the twentieth century.
+Santa Claus invaded the entire world and from continental Scandinavia came Julenisser, Christmas elves.
 They were much kinder than their Icelandic cousins.
 Combining these two (Julenisser and Jólasveinarnir) was very beneficial for Jólasveinarnir.
-They still had their names, and their parents were still Grýla and Leppalúði, however their reputation was better.
+They still had their names, and their parents were still Grýla and Leppalúði, however, their reputation was better.
 This led to them ending up handing over Christmas presents.
-They wore red uniform, Santa Claus style.
-At first they brought only common Icelandic clothes or rags, as is common with boggarts.
+They wore a red uniform, Santa Claus style.
+At first, they brought only common Icelandic clothes or rags, as is common with boggarts.

-They used to make mischief, now they bring presents, thirteen days before Christmas, each one on his own day.
-They also stay for thirteen days, so Stekkjastaur, who arrives on 12th of December, leaves on twenty-fifth, while his brother Kertasnikir serves from twenty-fourth of December to sixth of January.
-We now know names of two of them so let’s look at the others, their order, and what they used to do.
+They used to make mischief, but now they bring presents, thirteen days before Christmas, each one on his own day.
+They also stay for thirteen days, so Stekkjastaur, who arrives on the 12th of December, leaves on the twenty-fifth, while his brother Kertasnikir serves from the twenty-fourth of December to the sixth of January.
+We now know the names of two of them so let’s look at the others, their order, and what they used to do.

 Stekkjastaur was teasing sheep.